How can I help?

 Help student to start preparing lessons and share the school’s planning.
 Student should be planning their teaching with support.
 Increasingly student should be planning independently and where appropriate contributing to the planning of others.

-If there is any concern at the Progress Review that the student will not have made the expected progress or meet the Teachers’ Standards by the end of the placement, then an intervention must be put in place.
+If there is any concern at the Progress Review that the student will not have made the expected progress or meet the Teachers’ Standards by the end of the placement, then a support plan must be put in place.
 The Progress Review is the last opportunity to do so.

-By the Progress Review, if all the Core Areas are stated as ‘Made expected progress’ or ‘Making expected progress’ it is assumed that, if they stay on the expected trajectory, the student will pass the placement or meet the Teachers’ Standards.
+By the Progress Review, if all the Core Areas are stated as ‘Made expected progress’ or ‘Making expected progress’ it is assumed that, as long as they stay on the expected trajectory, the student will make the expected progress or meet the Teachers’ Standards.

 • Continue to hold weekly meetings with the student in which you discuss the Core Areas and set weekly SMART developmental targets with the student.
 Students should become increasingly proactive in setting and planning to achieve challenging targets.
 In phase 3, the weekly discussions should now be based around the Teachers’ Standards and set weekly SMART developmental targets should also relate to these.